Question: What’s the most misunderstood, underutilized, and even ignored concept in online marketing?

 - Analyze user data, Google Analytics, and advertising data to uncover the service or product’s actual “aha moment” (instead of its assumed aha moment)

 - Utilize surveys to gain deeper insights since data often creates more questions than it answers

-For example, an ag tech company that builds cloud-based drip irrigation software hired us to increase their user base to gain user data and to ultimately increase their retention.
+An ag-tech company that builds cloud-based drip irrigation software hired us to increase its user base, gain user data, and increase customer retention.

-- We reviewed their Google Analytics data and current/past user data to establish their baseline KPI metrics, and compared them to the metrics they were using.
+- We reviewed their Google Analytics data and current/past user data to establish their baseline KPI metrics.
+Then we compared our KPIs to the metrics they were using.